cryptojuice/grbgo/README.md

 `grb` is a simple command line utility for displaying and deleting multiple local/remote branches.

 #### Installation
-If you already have go toolset available
+If you already have go available
 ```shell
 $ go get github.com/cryptojuice/grbgo
 ```